paulocoding/neighborhood-map-spa/README.md

 # Neighborhood Map
 ## A single page web application that displays information about a Neighborhood.
+This application loads data from Foursquare about popular locations in a given place and displays them on a map.
+It also retrieves information from Wikipedia for each location if an entry for it is found.

 ### frontend :
 HTML5 Boilerplate, html5, css3, font-awesome, jquery, knockout